-Budget: \$18,942 Funding Source: FHWA MPO Planning Funds, \$12,950 ODOT Match for FHWA-PL funds, \$1,482 FTA 5303 Metropolitan Planning Funds, \$4,046 In-Kind Match, \$463
+Budget: \$17.380

-Description: This work task involves the collection and analysis of data in support of all regional transportation planning studies and associated planning undertaken by MRMPO.
+ODOT Match for FHWA-PL funds, \$1,337 FTA 5303 Metropolitan Planning Funds, \$4,358 regional transportation planning studies and associated planning undertaken by MRMPO.
 It includes support for MRMPO's ongoing collaboration with ODOT Transportation Planning and Analysis Unit (TPAU) on the regional travel demand model.
-In FY 2019, this task will support an update of Environmental Justice and Title VI Plan and a pedestrian and bike level of stress analysis stress analysis.
+This task will also support data collection for an update of Environmental Justice and Title VI Plan in FY 2021.